-Capitol riot: Leader of far-right Oath Keepers charged with sedition
+Capitol riot: Oath Keepers leader charged with seditious conspiracy

 The first "stack" split up after entering the building and went separately to the House and Senate chambers, while the second "stack" confronted officers in the Capitol Rotunda, according to prosecutors.

 Edward Vallejo, 63, of Phoenix, Arizona was also arrested on Thursday.
-The others charged with sedition were already facing separate criminal charges in relation to the attack.
+The others charged with seditious conspiracy were already facing separate criminal charges in relation to the attack.

 Separate to the law enforcement operation, an inquiry into the riot is being conducted by a House of Representatives committee.